What can you afford? - First time buyer

 What happened to the Help to Buy ISA?

-Unfortunately, the opportunity has passed to save for your future home using this scheme.
-This type of savings account is no longer available for new applicants.
-However, if you already have an existing account, rest assured you can continue contributing to it until the 30th November 2029.
+Unfortunately, the Help to Buy ISA is no longer available to new applicants.
+The scheme officially closed on 30 November 2019, meaning you can’t open a new account.
+However, if you already have an existing account, you can still continue contributing to it until the 30th November 2029.

-For more information on this expired scheme visit gov.uk
+For more details on this expired scheme, visit the official guidance on visit gov.uk

 Share this post